Sold everywhere:

 Cohabitation agreements are ideal for unmarried couples.
 If you get married, a pre-nuptial agreement should take its place.

-If someone passes away, the only real alternative to a cohabitation agreement is creating a will.
+If someone passes away, the only real alternative is creating a will.

 If both parties do this, you can ensure you leave all your things to each other.
 But inheritance tax will still be due.